 The Indigenous Perspectives Society, formerly Caring for First Nations Children Society, recently celebrated its 20th anniversary.
-We chose to commemorate it by looking back at the history of our organization.
+We chose to commemorate it by looking back at the history of our organization, and create this video.

 Historically, the Ministry of Children and Family Development were mainly in control of child and family welfare in First Nations communities.
 In addition to little support, the communities, who had already experienced the loss of their children to the residential schools and mass removals of their children, to be adopted out, were still losing their children to the ministry.
 The communities themselves were did not feel that they had a voice in the system.
 There was a clear lack of Indigenization in both policy and practice.

 Elders within the First Nations communities grew concerned; there had been too many Aboriginal children being taken away from their own homes and communities.
 This concern was also shared by the community social workers.
 The community social workers, however, at the time did not have the proper qualifications or education, thus training with an Aboriginal approach was needed.
 In addition, a strong policy change would assure Aboriginal people in the province have a greater stake at planning for their own children and families.
 History has shown that cultural awareness to child welfare is the key component to insuring the success of Aboriginal people in care.
 There was not a cohesive organization, society, nor a non-profit in the province that had tried this approach before.